 The General is done picking the teams.
 The plan is to keep the covert team and its members secret and only do a press conference for the public team.
 We then cut to Hyperion who meets up with a Washington Herald reporter.
 Hyperion with his super hearing heard the entire conversation between the General and his advisors.
 Hyperion gives the reported the list of names for both teams.
 The reporter runs with it and the news is all over every paper and TV media outlet.
 The military scrambles and ends up holding a press conference where they say there as never going to be a secret team and then they introduce all the members of Squadron Supreme.

 The Good: Well, Michael J. Straczynski is a very talented writer and we love him here at the Revolution.
-He does a nice, but not spectacular job with this premiere issue.
-This issue was a little slow and boring, but necessary.
-It properly introduced the reader to all the characters and gave us a quick sample of their personalities, powers and motivations.
+He does a nice, but not a spectacular job with this premiere issue.
+Squadron Supreme #1 was a little slow and boring, but necessary.
+It properly introduced the reader to all the characters and gave us a quick sample of their personalities, powers, and motivations.
 There were a couple of mysteries dangled out there for us including Claire being two people with one of them killing the other and the possibility of Kingsly having some unknown super power.
 Maybe being able to read minds?

 Even though it was incredible, this was a solid first issue and did a great job setting up the story, introducing and outlining the characters and getting the reader familiar with this universe.
 I think Straczynski is going to do a great job with this title.
 I have very high hopes.

 The art was well done and fit the theme of the comic.
 I like Frank’s pencils.
 He has a nice “realistic” look that fits this team.
 I hope they keep Frank on this title for a good long time.